 Most of those great vintage synthesizers and modular systems from the 70s and 80s sound extremely beautiful.
 But they have their limitations.
 Either getting them MIDIfied is a nightmare or you can’t synchronize their (usually very basic) step-sequencer easily.
 There is no way to clock the vintage LFO to any other time based module and connecting a velocity sensitive keyboard might mean 30 minutes (and a few extra modules) to get it running … well … back to the Stone Age!

-The GRP A8 offers the same vintage sound: deep, warm, analogue.
+The GRP A8 offers the same vintage sound as the classic classics: deep, warm, analog.
 The fully discrete signal path lies at the base of its imposing sound.
 But the A8 is more than that …

 2. Filters.
 A total of four filters.
 Each synthesizer unit offers a 24dB lowpass filter (Moog style) and a 12dB multimode filter (Oberheim style) with HP, BP, LP and notch.
 The filters can be used independently (the 24dB anlone or the 12dB filter), in serial or in parallel.
 FM is possible via keyboard tracking, sequencer, velocity and an individual FM bus (again, with 11 sources to choose from).
 Each filter compartment has its own 6-stage envelope (a regular ADSR with delay and hold function).

 Keep in mind the A8 is bitimbral, meaning true stereo.
 Independent sounds (each with panorama control) – with, let’s say, slightly different filter modulation – guarantee impressive musical textures.

 The filters are marvellous.
 I often stick with just one 24dB Moog filter for a meaty and very powerful sound.
 High filter resonance settings enable unique timbres.
 This is classic analog pure.